 Elementary Online Encyclopedia

-DKFindOut, a newly-launched (January 2015) interactive global education website for children, parents and teachers, supports the most current core curriculum subjects such as math, science, geography and history.
+DKFindOut, an interactive global education website for children, parents and teachers, supports the most current core curriculum subjects such as math, science, geography and history.
 Content is aimed primarily at children aged 7 to 11 but also appeals to ages 5 through 14.

 The free online encyclopedia helps bring key concepts to life using articles, animations, sounds, photos and videos; this multi-faceted approach appeals to every type of learner.
 Information is current, authenticated by experts and updated in line with changes to teaching practice.
 (DK specializes in illustrated reference books for children and adults.)

 Students, educators and parents who use the site can click on topics such as animals and nature, dinosaurs and prehistoric life, Earth, English, history, the human body, math, space, science, music, art, literature and more.
 Hundreds of quiz questions support the topics.